minerllabs/minerl/docs/source/environments/handlers.rst

         Agents may unequip items by performing the :code:`equip 'air'` action.

     .. note::
         :code:`equip 'none'` and ``equip 'other'`` are both no-op actions.
-In otherwords, they leave the currently equipped item unchanged.
+In other words, they leave the currently equipped item unchanged.
 However, in the MineRL dataset, ``other`` takes on a special meaning. ``other`` is the wildcard equip action that is recorded in the dataset whenever a player equipped an item that wasn't included in this action space's Enum.

 .. _use:
 .. function:: use : Discrete(1) [use]

     This action is equivalent to right-clicking in Minecraft.
-It causes the agent to use the item it is holding, or to open doors or gates when it is facing an applicable Minecraft structure.
+It causes the agent to use the item it is holding in the :ref:`mainhand slot<equipped_items>`, or to open doors or gates when it is facing an applicable Minecraft structure.

     :type: :code:`np.int64`